lzyang2000/Avia-X/README.md

 pip install -r requirements.txt
 ```

+### Emotion Recognition Demo

+TensorFlow model for emotion recognition, using a face object detector to localize faces and runs a emotion classifier on each face<sup id="a1">[1](#f1)</sup>.

-Also, make sure you have installed opencv-python:
+Make sure you have installed opencv-python:
 ```bash
 pip install opencv-python
 ```